aeckar/usf-cse-resources/reviews/CDA3103_review2.md

 | tera-     | T         | $10^{12}$     |
 | peta-     | P         | $10^{15}$     |

-## 1. Logic Gates and Multiplexers
+## 1. Logic Gates, Multiplexers, and Decoders

 - Boolean expressions can be represented as a diagram of *logic gates*
     - Composed of transistors